-(a) Dispositive Orders and Judgments.
+- (a) Dispositive Orders and Judgments.
+Parties seeking reconsideration of dispositive orders or judgments must file a motion pursuant to Fed.
+R. Civ.
+P. 59(e) or 60.
+The court will not grant reconsideration of such an order or judgment under this rule. - (b) Non-Dispositive Orders.
 Except for motions under Fed.
 R. Civ.
-P. 59(e) or 60, parties seeking reconsideration of dispositive orders or judgments must file a motion pursuant to Fed.
-R. Civ.
-P. 59(e) or 60.
-Thea court will not grant reconsideration of such an order or judgment under this rule.

-(b) Non Dispositive Orders.
-Parties seeking reconsideration of non-dispositive orders order must file a motion within 14 days after the order is filedserved unless the court extends the time.
-A motion to reconsider must be based on:

-- (1) an intervening change in controlling law; - (2) the availability of new evidence; or - (3) the need to correct clear error or prevent manifest injustice.
+P. 59(e) or 60, Pparties seeking reconsideration of a court non-dispositive orders must file a motion within 14 days after the order is filedserved unless the court extends the time.
+A motion to reconsider must be based on: - (1) an intervening change in controlling law; - (2) the availability of new evidence; or - (3) the need to correct clear error or prevent manifest injustice.

 Upon reviewing a motion to reconsider, the court may deny the motion without further briefing or set a deadline for response.
-No response to reconsider is necessary unless the court establishes a response deadline.
+No response to a motion to reconsider is necessary unless the court establishes a response deadline.

-FAILURE TO FILE AND SERVE MOTION PAPERS
+RULE 7.4 FAILURE TO FILE AND SERVE MOTION PAPERS

-- (a) Motions.
-The court may summarily deny a motion not accompanied by a required brief or memorandum. - (b) Responsive Briefs or Memorandums.
-Absent a showing of excusable neglect, a party or attorney who fails to file a responsive brief or memorandum within the time specified in D. Kan.
-Rule 6.1(d) waives the right to later file such brief or memorandum.
-If a responsive brief or memorandum is not filed within the D. Kan.
+(a) Motions.
+The court may summarily deny a motion not accompanied by a required brief or memorandum.

+(b) Responsive Briefs or Memorandums.
+Absent a showing of excusable neglect, a party or attorney who fails to file a response responsive brief or memorandum within the time specified in D. Kan.
+Rule 6.1(d) waives the right to later file such response brief or memorandum.
+If a response responsive brief or memorandum is not filed within the D. Kan.
 Rule 6.1(d) time requirements, the court will consider and decide the motion as an uncontested motion.
 Ordinarily, the court will grant the motion without further notice.